reggiemack-310/quantum/README.md

 QUANTUM
 =======

-A Python object oriented toolkit buit on top of [QSTK](http://wiki.quantsoftware.org) for market simulation
+A python object oriented toolkit buit on top of [QSTK](http://wiki.quantsoftware.org) for market simulation